tangye1234/Promise/README.md

 * `Promise.make` is a promise factory method which can make a new promise
 * `Promise.all` equals to javascript `Promise.all`
 * `Promise.race` equals to javascript `Promise.race`
-* `Promise.series` means sequentially runs functions
+* `Promise.series` means running functions sequentially
 * `Promise.resolveNonPromiseValue` equals to javascript `Promise.resolve`
 * `Promise.rejectException` equals to javascript `Promise.reject`
-* `Promise.newException` is to wrap and convert any exception into a internal runtime exception
+* `Promise.newException` is to wrap and convert any exception into an internal runtime exception
-* `Promise.timeout` is to make a n milli-seconds timeout promise
+* `Promise.timeout` is to make an n milli-seconds timeout promise

 Promise Instance Method